Vindexus/HeresyWorld/classes/guardsman.md

 ### Deadly Cover
 When you get a 7-9 on Suppressing Fire you may choose to expend another use of your weapon to deal your damage.
 On a 10+ you may choose to expend another use of your weapon to deal +1d4 damage.

+### Baptised by Bullets
+Whenever you run through enemy fire, take +1 to Defy Danger.